 - Construct a CV

-- Keep track of the projects you’re working on for when you’re seeking a new job
+- Keep track of the projects you’re working on when you’re seeking a new job

 - Display a coding portfolio

-- Teach other how to do data science
+- Teach others how to do data science

 Build your own –